milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 performance data such as crash reports, timestamps, and debug log messages; and

-cookie data, resettable device identifiers, advertising identifiers and other unique identifiers (described below in the section “Cookies and Internet Advertising”).
+cookie data, resettable device identifiers, advertising identifiers and other unique identifiers (described below in the section “Cookies and other Technologies”).

-Communications: If you communicate with Netflix (such as contacting customer support via online chat or voice call), engage in our surveys or feedback requests (such as when you cancel), we collect the contents of such communications.
-We also collect details of communications that we send you (such as via email, push notifications, text message, or within the Netflix service), and information about your interaction and engagement with these communications.
+Communications: If you communicate with Netflix (such as contacting customer support via online chat or voice call), or engage in our surveys or feedback requests (such as when you cancel), we collect the contents of such communications.
+We also collect details of communications that we send you (such as via email, push notifications, text message, or within the Netflix service), and information about your interaction with these communications.

 Where We Collect Personal Information From

 We collect your personal information from the following sources:

-Directly from you: When you register with the Netflix service, update your Netflix account or profile, correspond with us, or respond to our surveys, you may provide (and we will collect) the following categories of personal information: personal details, payment details, Netflix account/profile information, and communications.
+Directly from you: When you register with the Netflix service, update your Netflix account or profile, purchase products or services from us, correspond with us, or respond to our surveys, you may provide (and we will collect) the following categories of personal information: personal details, payment details, purchase information, Netflix account/profile information, and communications.

-Automatically when you use our service: We automatically collect the following categories of personal information in connection with your use of the Netflix service: Netflix account/profile information, usage information, advertising information, device and network information, and communications.
+Automatically when you use our service: We automatically collect the following categories of personal information in connection with your use of the Netflix service: Netflix account/profile information, purchase information, usage information, advertising information, device and network information, and communications.

 From Partners whose products and services you use: We may collect the following categories of personal information about you from third parties whose services you use to access, pay for, or interact with the Netflix service (“Partners”): personal details, payment details, usage information, and device and network information.
 The categories of personal information that Partners provide to us will vary depending on the nature of the Partner and your relationship with them.
 Our Partners may include your TV manufacturer, internet service provider, streaming media device provider, mobile phone carriers, or other companies who collect payment for the Netflix service.
 For example, Partners may provide us: